"Sometimes it can be really exhausting, having a good time" - Billy 'Silver Dollar' Baxter

-People's life stories can be inspiring, and there are several at the 2015 World Film Fest that resonate.
+People's life stories can be inspiring, and several at the 2015 World Film Fest really resonate.

 First up: David Puttnam (United Kingdom)

 David Puttnam's secret to success as a producer?
 Be resilient and remember that filmmaking is about the team, not the individual.
 The man behind Chariots of Fire, Midnight Express, Local Hero, The Killing Fields and The Mission gave a masterclass of clips and commentary at the Imperial Theatre on the first morning of the fest.
 (For video, check out his website).
 His classics are being screened outdoors on the Place des Arts esplanade through Sept.
 3.